Cryosurgery

 Examples of Cryosurgery

-- Low Risk of Scarring: The controlled freezing and subsequent thawing of tissues in cryosurgery often result in minimal scarring compared to traditional surgical methods.
+- Low Risk of Scarring: Due to its precision, skin cryosurgery often results in little to no visible scarring compared to surgical alternatives.

 How Skin Surgery Center Can Help